-The importance of a faucet cannot be understated—whether you’re taking a bath, washing clothes, or cleaning your home.
-The optimal function of a faucet is key to you performing everyday household tasks such as these successfully.
-This plumbing tips guide is here to help.
-A faucet that’s not performing as expected can lead to a lot of household problems, from uncompleted chores to extensive water damage leading to expensive repairs.
+The importance of the simple tap cannot be understated—whether you’re taking a bath, washing clothes, or cleaning your home.
+A tap that’s not performing as expected can lead to a lot of household problems, from unfinished chores to extensive water damage leading to expensive repairs.

 Plumbing Tips: How To Fix A Broken Tap

-Modern faucets are generally well-built and can generally last a decade or more, even with regular use.
-Many homeowners decide to replace their faucets to achieve a more seamless interior décor theme when remodelling.
-But there are other reasons that may lead you to replace a faucet.
+Modern taps are generally well-made and can generally last a decade or more, even with regular use.
+Many homeowners decide to replace their taps when remodelling but there are other reasons that may lead you to replace a tap.
 One common issue that often leads to this outcome is a worn aerator.

-Before you replace the faucet entirely though, you should know that you can simply replace a worn-out aerator and keep using the rest of the faucet assembly.
-The process is relatively simple and can be performed even with minimal know-how of how faucets work.
+Before you replace the tap entirely though, you should know that you can simply replace a worn-out aerator and keep using the rest of the tap assembly.
+The process is relatively simple and can be performed even with minimal know-how of how taps work.
 Here’s a step-by-step guide on how to replace it:

 - Turn off your water main.